Monday, 20 November 2023

 Beautiful Feelings – another bulletin

 Another email records a rejection note from a publisher which says that in the “application window” they had received 1000 applications for their chapbook series.
 My correspondent suggests that there might be another 1000, at the same time, for their (longer) pamphlet series.
 This contradicts something I say in the book about the gates being open.
-Pretty obviously the gates aren’t finally open if someone is receiving 1000 typescripts and accepting 70.
+Pretty obviously the gates aren’t finally open if some firm is receiving 1000 typescripts and accepting 70.
 There is a world of unpublished books, floating around outside the harbour entrance, just as there is a world of open mike poets who aren't good enough to get a gig as the “name” act.
+I guess ome scripts from ten years ago never got accepted and aren't even being submitted.

 The messages I am seeing often say that “I am being rejected because I am working class”.
 There are variants on this.
 I don’t discuss this in the book and at this stage I am collecting “a thousand stories I don’t tell”.
 I think editors turn down the poems, not the biography.
 But the other version deserves examination.

 I am rereading Philip Norman’s Beatles biography.
 I hadn't noticed before, but at one stage (1961, in Hamburg) all five of the musicians on stage had attended grammar schools.
-Replacing Pete Best with Ringo brought in someone who hadn’t been to such a school- changing their image.
+Replacing Pete Best with Ringo brought in someone who hadn’t been to such a school –changing their image.
 No-one analyses their music in terms of this because it is supremely unimportant.
-A million pages of Beatles commentary and nobody sees it as a reflection of the effects of the 11-plus.
-Everybody can see that listening to Elvis was the key experience and there is no point analysing it in some other way.
+A million pages of commentary on Beatles music and nobody sees it as a reflection of the effects of the 11-plus.
+Everybody can see that listening to Elvis was the key experience, and there is no point analysing it in some other way.
 Similarly with poetry – people have a primal experience with poems and then try to offer a primal experience inside their own poems.

 I read half of Richard Houghton's collection of fans’ memories of the Beatles (The Beatles – I was There).
 So you get people who were 16 in 1962 and went to the Cavern Club.
 The most perceptive memoir has a lot of detail and describes the frontmen as, one was a grammar school boy and one wasn't.
 He was wrong – Lennon did attend a grammar school although he was a tearaway.
 He was describing the difference between John and Paul, as a million people have.
 Relating it to schools is a good example of someone drafting in Sociology and getting it wrong.